 Fitbit devices exist to help you live a healthier life by tracking your fitness goals.
 After hearing success stories, it’s likely you’ve considered purchasing one for yourself.
 Maybe you’re trying to lose weight, training for an event, or just want to make healthier choices every day.

 There’s no denying that Fitbit devices are interesting gadgets that may be an ideal workout companion for many individuals.
-But is a Fitbit the right choice for you?
+But is a Fitbit worth it for you?

 No matter which model you choose, you’re making an investment.
-Before you go out and buy one, ask yourself these simple Fitbit questions to make sure it’s worth the cost.
+Before you go out and buy one, ask yourself these simple Fitbit questions to know whether you should get a Fitbit and if it’s worth the money.

 1. Do You Exercise Consistently?